Imagine creating emails as satisfying as freshly-baked cupcakes.

 “We’re the kind of store where people may only come in every other month, so we really need to be able to reach people through email,” says Sarah.
 “Email has definitely helped increase our online orders.
 People being able to click-through and shop online has been huge.”

-How does Sarah do it?
-Here are the four ingredients of crave-worthy emails:
+Here are Sarah’s four ingredients of crave-worthy emails:

 1. Start with an enticing sign-up experience

-Here’s how the Join My Mailing List feature appears on her Facebook Page:
+Here’s how the Join My Mailing List App appears on her Facebook Page:

 In-store, Sarah offers a small incentive to entice people to sign up.